chiakich/rust-tg.jpg/README.md

 ## Usage

 - Start the bot on Telegram by searching for your bot's username and sending a message with an image file name (e.g., `example.jpg`).
-- The bot will respond with the first two image results it finds.
+- The bot will respond with the first possible image result it finds.

 ## Dependencies